Marriage Equality in ASIA

 National People's Congress, legislature of the People's Republic of China (PRC), proposed legislation allowing same-sex marriages in 2003.
 During the course of the debate, the proposal failed to garner the 30 votes needed for a placement on the agenda.
 Same-sex marriage supporters have vowed to keep pressing for its passage in the PRC.

-On 2 July 2009 the Delhi High Court decriminalized homosexual intercourse within its jurisdiction of the national capital between consenting adults and judged Section 377 of the Indian Penal Code violates the fundamental right to life and liberty and the right to equality as guaranteed by the Constitution of India.
-Even so, Indian views on sexuality remain widely very conservative, and homosexuality is generally considered to be a taboo.
+On 11 December 2013 India's Supreme Court re-criminalized sex between two consenting adults of the same gender, overturning a landmark 2009 decision.
+The Court said that it is up to Parliament whether or not to keep Section 377 on the books.
+(On 2 July 2009 the Delhi High Court had decriminalized homosexual intercourse within its jurisdiction of the national capital between consenting adults and judged Section 377 of the Indian Penal Code violates the fundamental right to life and liberty and the right to equality as guaranteed by the Constitution of India.)
+There are no protections or legal status of any kind for same-sex relationships.